Hotmoka/hotmoka/tutorial/Takamaka.md

 > The reason for this choice is to allow generic storage types, such as
 > `StorageMap<K,V>`, whose values are storage values as long as `K` and `V`
 > are replaced with storage types.
 Since Java implements generics by erasure,
-> such class will end up having fields of type `java.lang.Object`.
+> the bytecode of such a class ends up having fields of type `java.lang.Object`.
 An alternative
 > solution would be to bound `K` and `V` from above
 > (`StorageMap<K extends Storage, V extends Storage>`).
 This second choice
 > will be erased by using `Storage` as static type of the erased fields of the